-The church yard provides an accessible green/burial ground buffer with countryside views at the rear.
-Further along Hopton Lane the community woodland 'Netherwood' is located with access between barns off Hopton Lane into Nethercourt.
-Grass verges are the only other areas of green space within the character area.
+The church yard provides an accessible green/cemetery space with countryside views at the rear.
+Further down the access to Nethercourt Cottages, the community woodland 'Netherwood' is located.
+Grass verges are the only other areas of green space within the character area

 The surrounding countryside context, River Lodon and accessible PRoW network contributes to the enjoyment of the area.
-Pedestrian access around the character area is inhibited by the lack of pavements and at times the busy A465.
+Pedestrian access around the character area is inhibited by the lack of pavements and the at times the busy A465.

-The streetscape comprises a winding two-way macadam road, fragmented pedestrian access, grass verges, low garden walls and trees and plants within the gardens of private houses which contribute to the streetscene.
+The streetscape comprises a winding two-way macadam road, fragmented pedestrian access, grass verges, low garden walls and trees and plants within the gardens private houses which contribute to the streetscene.
 Entering the village, from Stoke Cross there are views over beautiful stone walls towards pasture and countryside.
 The only on-street lighting is provided by private houses and the Church.
-A wide opening to Hopton Lane marks the Village centre, and an area of off-road parking area is provided further down Hopton Lane close to the post box.
+A wide opening to the road access to Nethercourt Cottages forms the Village centre.
+An offroad parking area is provided further down this access close to the post box.